 How much does it cost?

-The Rescue Diver course costs $260 and includes books and online e-Learning codes, tank usage, a pool night and a full day of open water rescue scenarios.
+The Rescue Diver course costs $275.00 and online e-Learning codes, tank usage, a pool night and a full day of open water rescue scenarios.

 Your Rescue Diver training moves you on your pathway to an exciting career as a Dive Leader!